sefinek/Stella-Mod-Documentation/introduction.md

 [//]: # (Canonical: /genshin-stella-mod/docs?page=introduction)
 [//]: # (Contributors: Sefinek)

-# Welcome to the Official Genshin Stella Mod Documentation
+# Genshin Stella Mod: Complete User Documentation & Features
 <div align="center">
     Dive into our comprehensive guide by browsing through the table of contents.
     Whether you're a new user or an experienced player, this documentation provides detailed information about the Genshin Stella Mod, including installation, configuration, and ways to make the most of its unique features.